rei/rei-cedar-docs/docs/patterns/notifications/README.md

     can be problematic.
 It is usually acceptable to wait to announce real-time errors until after form submission, assuming that no data has been saved yet.

-#### Inline Client Validation Notifications
-client-side validation results in a better user experience and makes resolving validation errors more understandable.

 #### Error Suggestion
 - **Must**